Description, Themes & Objectives

 Are you wondering about how digital history can be applied in your research?
 Curious to learn where and how you can access historical sources for your PhD/ReMA project online?
 Would you like to critically explore new digital methodologies?

-This 3-day winter school aims to acquaint and familiarise you with different digital sources and methodologies that are relevant for cultural historians (as well as political and social historians) in various fields of interest; from early modern to contemporary history.
+This 3-day summer school (7-9 July, with a few contact moments in the week following) aims to acquaint and familiarise you with different digital sources and methodologies that are relevant for cultural historians (as well as political and social historians) in various fields of interest; from early modern to contemporary history.
 Our summer school provides an opportunity to experiment with and reflect on different types of datasets: from textual to audiovisual sources.

 It offers hands-on workshops in small groups and under close supervision of experts, inspiring lectures by experienced digital historians and plenty of opportunity to engage in critical reflection with both experts and fellow participants.
 How do you explore large datasets and perform source criticism in – at times opaque – digital environments?
 In what ways does ‘going digital’ add to, change or challenge, your own practice as a historian?